richbodo/multibounty/README.md

 # multibounty
 #MultiSig Bounty Library

 **NOTE:** This is no longer maintained.
 We were trying to build a trustworthy general-purpose bounty system.
 We found that apps combining a blockchain and a third party site/system will not be trustworthy.
-Of course, unless all parts of the system are equally transparent and trustless, the system is at most as trusworthy and abuse-resistant as it's weakest link.
+Of course, unless all parts of the system are equally transparent and trustless, a system is at most as trusworthy and abuse-resistant as it's weakest link.

 This is where most blockchain mashups fail.
-In the future, more systems will be decentralized and trustworthy - right now the only way to make this is to put a bunch of code into common open-source wallets - that would give everyone the code for the system, and eliminate a central point of trust.
+In the future, more systems will be decentralized and trustworthy - right now the only way to make this trustworthy is to put write plugins for open-source wallets (and probably a BIP to help interoperability) - that would give everyone the code for the system, and eliminate a central point of trust.

 **Summary**